 A water bottle is an essential item for breastfeeding moms.
 You’ll quickly find out how important it is to stay hydrated during this time.
 I’ve never experienced such intense thirst as when I was breastfeeding or pumping.

 Drinking water can also help boost breast milk production.
 Therefore, a reusable water bottle can be a helpful reminder to drink more water throughout the day!

 6. Breastfeeding Snacks

-If you are an exclusive pumper, you know that a strong suction is vital!
-Therefore, replacing old breast pump parts with new ones will prevent possible drop in milk supply.
+Also, If you pump exclusively, you know how crucial it is to maintain strong suction to ensure a steady milk supply.
+By regularly replacing pump parts with new ones, you can prevent a possible drop in milk supply.

-Pumping exclusively is so time-consuming, sometimes painful, and exhausting!
-Therefore, having something to look forward to when it comes to pumping helps encourage us to keep going and achieve our breast pumping goals!
+Pumping is so time-consuming, sometimes painful, and exhausting!
+Therefore, having something to look forward to when it comes to pumping helps encourage me (and hopefully you) to keep going and achieve your breast pumping goals!

 - Word Puzzles/Sudoku